Testimony ends in trial over fatal school bathroom fight

 WILMINGTON, Del.
-(AP) — Testimony has wrapped up in the trial of three girls charged in a school bathroom fight that left a 16-year-old Delaware girl dead.
+(AP) — Three girls charged in a school bathroom fight that left a 16-year-old Delaware girl dead told a judge on Monday that they have opted not to testify in their trial, bringing an end to testimony in the case.

-A pediatric cardiologist called as the last witness testified Monday that Amy Joyner-Francis of Wilmington suffered from a rare heart condition that had gone undetected by her doctors, and that her death after a fight at Howard High School of Technology in April 2016 was unforeseeable.
+A Family Court judge presiding over the non-jury trial involving the death of Amy Joyner-Francis is to hear closing arguments Tuesday afternoon.

-An autopsy found that Joyner-Francis died of sudden cardiac death, aggravated by physical and emotional stress from the fight.
+A 17-year-old girl is charged with criminally negligent homicide, while two others 17-year-olds are charged with conspiracy for allegedly helping plan the fight.
+All three are being tried as juveniles.
+The Associated Press is not naming them because they are minors.

-A 17-year-old charged with criminally negligent homicide, and two others charged with conspiracy, are being tried as juveniles.
+Had she been tried and convicted as an adult, the girl charged with homicide would have faced up to eight years in prison.
+If declared delinquent, she would be subject to supervision until age 19.

 Most Read Stories